StatsCan-adjusted regional dataUpdated March 2026

 Tips to save money in Richmond Hill

-3. Consider bundling furnace replacement with air conditioning installation if your AC unit is over 10 years old, as many Richmond Hill contractors offer package discounts for combined HVAC system replacements.
+3. Consider bundling furnace replacement with air conditioning installation during off-peak seasons, as many Richmond Hill contractors offer package discounts of $500-1,000 for combined systems.

 How this estimate was calculated